qaul/qaul.net/clients/cli/README.md

 * discover other nodes in the same network via mdns
 * connect to remote nodes via the internet overlay network.
-* list the network structure
+* list the network structure & display router state
 * create user accounts
 * publish, distribute and display feed-messages via floodsub protocol to all other nodes in the network.